-The Supplier is to produce written procedures for the NDT being applied.
-These procedures are to be written, verified or approved by the Supplier's Level 3.
+The NDT Service Supplier is to produce written procedures for the NDT being applied.
+These procedures are to be written, verified or approved by the NDT Service Supplier's Level 3 (either internal, or external, as described in [2.5]).
 Procedures are to define all relevant information relating to the inspection including defect evaluation against acceptance criteria in accordance with the applicable Rules' requirements.
 All NDT procedures and instructions are to be properly documented in such a way that the performed testing can be easily retraced and/or repeated at a later stage.
 All NDT procedures are to be acceptable to the Society.